WalletScrutiny/WalletScrutinyCom/_android/com.bitbay.pay.bitcoin.pos.terminal.md

 ## Verdict

-Although it mentions in the help section that [cryptocurrency deposits and withdrawals can be made](https://zondaglobal.com/helpdesk/zonda-exchange/payments-and-withdrawals) on a wallet the platform provides, we cannot classify this service as **custodial** as it is not designed to be exclusively as a wallet.
-To use the app, a PoS device must be integrated by scanning a QR code.
-Thus, it **cannot really function as a wallet**.
+It mentions in the help section that [cryptocurrency deposits and withdrawals can be made](https://zondaglobal.com/en/helpdesk/zonda-pay/deposits-and-withdrawals).
+This is available on the web application accessible via their [web form](https://app.paywithzonda.com/).
+However, we were not able to test this on the app itself as we kept getting QR code errors.
+Assuming the documentation is accurate, the ability to pay using the Zonda Pay PoS app using cryptocurrencies, and the ability to receive the same also qualifies this PoS app as a wallet.
+Its centralized nature, with no evidence for private key backup and restore make this service **custodial**.